 The Company's approach to managing credit risk recognises that there is a risk of adverse financial impact resulting from fluctuations in credit quality of third parties including default, rating transition and credit spread movements.
-The Company's credit risks arise principally from exposures to debt securities, insurance debtors, reinsurance counterparties and bank deposits.
+The Company's credit risks arise principally from exposures to Government Bonds, insurance debtors, reinsurance counterparties and bank deposits.

 The Company's management of credit risk includes implementation of credit risk management processes as part of the wider risk framework (including limits frameworks), the operation of specific risk management committees, and detailed reporting and monitoring of exposures against pre-established risk criteria.
-The management of credit risk is overseen by the AlL's ALCO.

-The principal basis used to measure the Company's exposure to counterparty credit risk is the SCR.
-QRT S.25.02 (Appendix F.1.7) shows that the Company's undiversified SCR for counterparty risk is £5m.
+The principal basis used to measure the Company's exposure to credit risk is the SCR.
+QRT S.25.01 (Appendix F.1.7) shows that the Company's undiversified SCR for credit risk is £3,510 thousand (2017: £3,633 thousand).
 Counterparty risk relates to the risk associated with reinsurers and insurance debtors.
-The Company is additionally exposed to the credit risk associated with debt securities included in the market risk SCR reported in the QRT as described in section C2.1.
+The Company is additionally exposed to the credit risk associated with Government Bonds included in the market risk SCR reported in the QRT as described in section C2.1.
 There has been no material change in the Company's counterparty risk exposure over the reporting period.